-Our craniofacial center offers several surgical treatment options by our highly skilled surgeons for patients with craniofacial difference.
+The Craniofacial Center at Dayton Children's offers several surgical treatment options by our highly skilled surgeons for patients with craniofacial difference.
 The goal of these procedures is to provide more space within the skull, midface and jaw areas.
-This allows not only functional, but also aesthetic improvements.
+This allows not only functional but also aesthetic improvements.

 Our surgeons utilize both external and internal hardware to achieve a patient’s individualized surgical treatment plan.
 The course of treatment will vary with each unique patient in approach and length of treatment.